DanielDaCosta/HeartDisease-Classification/README.md

 Internship Candidate - DANIEL PEREIRA DA COSTA

 Prediction model built based on Mission_Prediction_Dataset.csv data that can predict the presence of a disease in the patient.
-Model created as part of CYBERLABS Mission: Disease classification, Internship applicatio.
+Model created as part of CYBERLABS Mission: Disease classification, Internship application.

 ## Technologies
 This is created using: